metaleap/vscode-appz/libs/cs/readme.md

 Namespace for dealing with the current window of the editor.
 That is visible and active editors, as well as, UI elements to show messages, selections, and asking for user input.

+<a name='P-VscAppz-IVscode-Workspace'></a>
+### Workspace `property`

+##### Summary

+Namespace for dealing with the current workspace.
+A workspace is the representation of the folder that has been opened.
+There is no workspace when just a file but not a folder has been opened.

+The workspace offers support for [listening](#workspace.createFileSystemWatcher) to fs events and for [finding](#workspace.findFiles) files.
+Both perform well and run _outside_ the editor-process so that they should be always used instead of nodejs-equivalents.

 <a name='T-VscAppz-IWindow'></a>
 ## IWindow `type`